quentinsf/qhue/README.md

 ## Understanding Qhue

-Philips, to their credit, created a beautiful RESTful API for the Hue system.
-It may not yet have all the features we'd like, but what does exist is very elegantly designed.
+Philips, to their credit, created a beautiful RESTful API for the Hue system, documented it and made it available from very early on.
+If only more manufacturers follwed their example!

 You can (and should) read [the full documentation here](http://www.developers.meethue.com/philips-hue-api), but a quick summary is that resources like lights, scenes and so forth each have a URL, that might look like this: